 On recommendation of the History Department and with the approval of the Graduate School, credit of up to 6 semester hours may be transferred from graduate schools in other accredited institutions when the student first arrives at Vanderbilt.
 Only those hours in which the student has achieved at least the grade B or its equivalent will be considered for transfer.
 After the student passes the qualifying examination and is formally admitted to candidacy for the Ph.D., additional credits may be transferred, up to a total (in very special cases) of 48 hours.

 It is possible to combine a doctorate in history with credentials from other departments and programs.
 Interdisciplinary graduate certificates, requiring 15–18 hours of course work, are available in American Studies, Black Studies/Diaspora Studies, Gender Studies, Jewish Studies, Latin American Studies, and Medicine, Health, and Society.
 In addition, the M.A. in Medicine, Health and Society is designed to be combined with a traditional Ph.D., as is the M.A. in Interdisciplinary Social and Political Thought.

-The basic language requirement: all candidates for the Ph.D. must demonstrate a reading knowledge of a foreign language or languages.
+All candidates for the Ph.D. must demonstrate a reading knowledge of a language or languages other than English.
 In U.S. and British history, one language is required.
 In all other fields, the minimum is two.
 Competence is ordinarily demonstrated by taking a written translation examination.
 The requirement must be satisfied before a student takes the qualifying examination.

 The language requirement for doctoral research: In addition to satisfying the basic language requirement, students are expected to develop proficiency in any languages required for their dissertation research.

 For more details on the policy concerning foreign languages, see the program guidelines.

 The Doctoral Program